surojitdey/chatapp/README.md

 1. clone the repository

-2. TO RUN THE UI:
+2. TO RUN THE UI: \n
     a) cd chat-ui
     b) npm install
     c) npm start